Zehntor/time-formatter/README.md

 ## Features

-- Output units from week down to microsecond (TODO: why not higher or lower?)
+- Output units from week down to microsecond
 - Arbitrary precision in the lower unit

-Why not higher than week?
+Why not bigger than week?

-- Because it is not precise enough.
+- Because bigger units are not precise enough.
 A week is exactly 7 days.
 A month can have any duration between 28 and 31 days.

-Why not lower than microsecond?
+Why not smaller than microsecond?

 - Because the way JavaScript handles floating point numbers introduces errors at very small ranges.

 ## Installation